The SSH Training Discovery Toolkit provides an inventory of training materials relevant for the Social Sciences and Humanities.

 This package contains different materials that trainers can use in developing and giving Research Data Management and Discovery trainings for (social science) researchers.

 Materials for instance include workshop outlines, slides and exercises that can be reused and adapted by local RDM trainers.
 The package contains five different types of materials: Workshop Outlines, Exercises, Presentations, Documents and Handouts, and Images.
-A full overview of all materials in this TTT Package is giving below.

 |Essentials 4 Data Support||